fbpx

 Customers served, number of invites remaining, etc. A single number can be worth a thousand words.
 Combine this type of social proof with another.
 By doing so, you’re saying, “Not only have X people bought our product or service, but here’s how much they are loving it.”

-Buffer uses the “X customers served” style social proof to encourage conversions, alongside some other impressive numbers such as blog readers and social followers.
+Buffer uses the “X customers served” style of social proof to encourage conversions, alongside some other impressive numbers such as blog readers and social followers.

 3 innovative social proof examples